Again, gunmen demolish Abia police station

 Unknown gunmen in the early hours of Monday attacked a Police Station in Umuahia South Local Government Area of Abia State.

-The Apumiri Ubakala Police Station in Umuahia South Local Government Area of Abia State was attacked around 2 a.m. by unknown gunmen in the early hours of Monday, May 17, 2021.
+The Apumiri Ubakala Police Station in Umuahia South Local Government Area of Abia State was attacked around 2 a.m. by unknown gunmen in the early hours of Monday, May 17, 2021, shooting sporadically, before gunning down at least two officers.

-Reports have it that no causality has been recorded as the state Police Command had yet to react to the incident as at the time of filing this report.
+The state Police Command had yet to react to the incident as at the time of filing this report.`

+The State Police Public Relations Officer, CSP Geoffrey Ogbonna was unable to take his calls as at press time.

 Two police stations in the state were razed down by gunmen last week.